 Rodney Fox… I love reading and spend many “quiet time” hours studying my seemingly ever-expanding book collection.
-And I am particularly fond of autobiographies written by people who have found a way to do something incredible.
+I am especially fond of autobiographies.
+Particularly those written by people who have found a way to do something incredible.
 Whether that be in politics, exploration, adventure or sport.

 A True Legend!